Skip to content

 How Aging Affects Your Health

-One key factor in aging iscellular senescence.
+One key factor in aging is cellular senescence.
 As we age, damaged cells that should die off instead linger in the body.
 These “zombie cells” can trigger inflammation and contribute to age-related diseases.

 Understanding and slowing this process is at the heart of longevity science.